Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 http://proto-knowledge.blogspo... [blogspot.com]

-Life Imitates Art (Score:4, Informative)
+Life Imitates Art (Score:5, Informative)

 "I always do what Teddy says" is a short story by Harry Harrison that appeared in his collection Galactic Dreams.
 It was about the creation of an assassin by a subversive group who came in to a boy's home and performed moral surgery on his automated companion, a teddy bear.
 They removed the imperative, "thou shall not kill," from the embedded expert system (now known as an AI), and left the child to grow up before they assigned him the intended political target.
 There were two beautiful ideas in this short story, first, that a sufficiently complex toy could be created that would provide companionship and education to the child it was assigned to, and, second, that minor manipulation of that expert system could have deep, and difficult to otherwise discern, repercussions.